gavincabbage/api.il2missionplanner.com/README.md

 ## Development Setup

-To run locally, just run `go run *.go` from the main directory of the repository.
+To run locally, `make` or `make develop` from inside the repository.

-To run the unit tests, run `go test`.
+Run `make test` to run both unit and integration tests, and `make unit` or `make integration`, respectively, to run each type of test.
+Integration tests are run using Postman's CLI `newman`.

 ## Contact